eugenia1984/english/free_code_camp_english/04_how_to_talk_about_a_typical_workday_and_task.md

 - DIALOGUE 1: prepositions of time: in/on/at, AM /PM, Most, Specific vocabulary related to a profession, like web development

-- DIALOGUE 2: adverbs of frequency: ussualy.
+- DIALOGUE 2: adverbs of frequency: ussally, collaborate /attend meetings / client

 ---